ifmelate/baml-dotnet/README.md

 # BAML .NET Client Library

-A comprehensive .NET client library for BAML (Basically a Made-up Language) that uses C# Source Generators to provide type-safe, compile-time code generation for AI workflows and agents.
+A .NET client library for BAML (Basically a Made-up Language) that uses C# Source Generators to provide type-safe, compile-time code generation for AI workflows and agents.

 ## Overview